MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

 manager: shellyha
 ---

-# Customer Lifetime Value (CLV) prediction (Preview)
+# Customer lifetime value (CLV) prediction (Preview)

 Predict potential value (revenue) that individual active customers will bring in to your business through a defined future time period.
 This feature can help you achieve various goals:
 - Identify high-value customers and process this insight
 - Create strategical customer segments based on their potential value to run personalized campaigns with targeted sales, marketing, and support efforts
 - Guide product development by focusing on features tht increase customer value
 - Optimize sales or marketing strategy and allocate budget more accurately for customer outreach
-- Recognize, reward, and incentivize high-value customers through loyalty or rewards programs
+- Recognize and reward high-value customers through loyalty or rewards programs

 ## Prerequisites

 Before getting started, reflect what CLV means for your business.
 Currently, we support transaction-based CLV prediction.
 The predicted value of a customer is based on history of business transactions.
 To create the prediction, you need at least [Contributor](permissions.md) permissions.

-Since configuring and running a CLV model doesn't take a lot of time, consider creating several models with varying input preferences and compare model results to see which model scenario best fits your business needs.
+Since configuring and running a CLV model doesn't take much time, consider creating several models with varying input preferences and compare model results to see which model scenario best fits your business needs.

 ###  Data requirements

-The following data is required, and where marked optional, recommended for increased model perfomance.
-The more data the model can process, the more accurate and holistic the prediction will be.
-Therefore, we encourage you to ingest additional customer activity data, if available.
+The following data is required, and where marked optional, recommended for increased model performance.
+The more data the model can process, the more accurate the prediction will be.
+Therefore, we encourage you to ingest more customer activity data, if available.

 - Customer Identifier: Unique identifier to match transactions to an individual customer